eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_app_development/cpp_development.md

 Lets have a look, what this line contains:
 * The term `Vehicle.Speed` addresses the signal we like to query, i.e. the current speed of the vehicle.
 * The term `.get()` tells that we want to get/read the current state of that signal from the Data Broker.
-  Behind the scenes this triggers an request-response flow via IPC with the Data Broker.
+  Behind the scenes this triggers a request-response flow via IPC with the Data Broker.
 * The term `->await()` blocks the execution until the response was received.
 * Finally, the term `.value()` tries to access the returned speed value.